-We look forward to having students in the studio very soon.
+We look forward to having students in the studio September 9th.
 Please stay tuned by liking our Facebook page, following us on Instagram or checking your email daily.

 Social Media Links can be found at the bottom of this page.